-The Company's deferred tax asset at December 31, 2011 consists of a net operating loss calculated using federal and state effective tax rates equating to approximately \$147,000 less a valuation allowance in the amount of approximately \$147,000.
+The Company's deferred tax asset at December 31, 2013 consists of a net operating loss calculated using federal and state effective tax rates equating to approximately \$683,417 less a valuation allowance in the amount of approximately \$683,417.
 Because of the Company's lack of earnings history, the deferred tax asset has been fully offset by a valuation allowance.
+The measurement valuation allowance increased by \$211,201 and \$316,000 during the 2013 and 2012 periods respectively.

-The Company's total deferred tax asset as of December 31, 2011 is as follows:
+The Company's total deferred tax asset as of December 31, 2013 is as follows:

-The reconciliation of income taxes computed at the federal and state statutory income tax rate to total income taxes for the period ended December 31, 2011 is as follows:
+The reconciliation of income taxes computed at the federal and state statutory income tax rate to total income taxes for the periods ended December 31, 2013 and 2012 is as follows: